Feeding Animals Sustainably

 - Because it is engineered to have high catalytic activity, the phytase enzyme is highly efficient in converting food weight to animal performance.

-They analyze animal digesta in order to decipher the effects of their enzyme (Dr Brearley developed new methods to analyse levels of phytate and its digestion products, including inositol in animal digesta) and have widened their research to consider the industry practice of ‘super dosing’ – which is gaining wide acceptance as a means to improve animal nutrition.
+They analyse animal digesta in order to decipher the effects of their enzyme (Dr Brearley developed new methods to analyse levels of phytate and its digestion products, including inositol in animal digesta) and have widened their research to consider the industry practice of ‘super dosing’ – which is gaining wide acceptance as a means to improve animal nutrition.